Bisher 948 mal gespeichert

 Household tasks also need to be shared - taking turns to wash dishes, prepare main meals and clean the living space is a shared task.
-Additionally, we will be grateful if you can show a bit of love and attention to Josie, help to walk with the dogs and show affection to the cats.
-Just become part of the group.
+Additionally, we will be grateful if you can show a bit of love and attention to Josie, help to walk with the dogs and show affection to the cat, Just become part of the group.

-Joining in and adding to village life.
+And last but not least, Joining in and adding to village life.